 Autopilots have accelerometers that are sensitive to vibrations.
 These accelerometer values are combined with barometer and GPS data to estimate the vehicle’s position.
 With excessive vibrations, the estimate can be thrown off and lead to very bad performance in modes that rely on accurate positioning (e.g. on Copter: AltHold, Loiter, RTL, Guided, Position and Auto flight modes).

 These instructions explain how to measure the vibration levels.
-If you find they are out-of-tolerance then follow the advice found on the First Time Set-up sections Vibration Damping.
+If you find they are out-of-tolerance then follow the advice found on the Vibration Damping page.

 Perform a regular flight (i.e. not just a gentle hover) of at least a few minutes and download the dataflash logs.

-Using the Mission Planner or other GCS graph the VIBE message’s VibeX, VibeY and VibeZ values.
+Using the Mission Planner or other ground station graph the VIBE message’s VibeX, VibeY and VibeZ values.
 These show the standard deviation of the primary accelerometer’s output in m/s/s.
 The image below, taken from a 3DR IRIS, shows normal levels which are below 15m/s/s but occasionally peak to 30m/s/s.
-Maximum acceptable values appear to be below 60m/s/s (see second picture below).
+Maximum acceptable values appear to be below 30m/s/s (see second picture below).